spartantri/kringle2020/docs/index.md

-# SparatnTri KringleCon 2020 write-up
+# SpartanTri KringleCon 2020 write-up

 This is my write-up for the 2020 edition of [Kringlecon](https://2020.kringlecon.com/).